 If you are interested at current theme more, then welcome to my course, link to which you can find below 🙂 Anyway, I hope that you are starting to feel the power of AWS CloudWatch service.

 After you will understand how application errors are distributed within different hours and different days, you may go further and set thresholds for different error types.
-Let’s discuss how to do it in the next article (link will appear as soon as article would be finished).
+Let’s discuss how to do it in the next article.
 If you are not ready to wait and want to pass all material faster in a more efficient way, then I propose you to view my on-line course at udemy.